 …passing through we few travelers gather to watch the slow slide of the African sun — Crossing Zanzibar, by Louise McGowan

-The incomparable Serengeti Plains teem with migrating herds of wildebeest and zebra and attendant predators; its tropical forests provide sanctuary to chimps while savanna grassland offers one of Africa’s most glorious and plentiful displays of wildlife in scenic parks and reserves.
+The incomparable Serengeti Plains teem with migrating herds of wildebeest and zebra and attendant predators; its tropical forests provide sanctuary to chimps, and the extraordinary grasslands and topography offer some of Africa’s most glorious and plentiful displays of wildlife in scenic parks and reserves.

 Tree-climbing lions, Rift Valley lakes, Olduvai Gorge, Ngorongoro Crater, Masai culture, and white sands – Tanzania has it all!